grafana/agent/docs/sources/flow/config-language/expressions/operators.md

 Logical operators apply to boolean values and yield a boolean result.

 ## Assignment operator

 River uses `=` as its assignment operator.

 An assignment statement may only assign a single value.
-In assignments, each value must be _assignable_ to the attribute or object key to which it's being assigned.
+Each value must be _assignable_ to the attribute or object key.

 * The `null` value can be assigned to any attribute.
 * Numerical, string, boolean, array, function, capsule, and object types are assignable to attributes of the corresponding type.